You should create a free 100Pay account which will give you access to your unique test key to test your integration.

 }

-After completing the form and states for the form, import shop100Pay and call the checkout function to initiate the payment process.
-The shop100Pay function is the main entry point for integrating 100Pay's checkout process into your application.
-We will call our new function payWith100Pay;
+function is the main entry point for integrating 100Pay's checkout process into your application.
+We will call our new function payWith100Pay

 const payWith100Pay = ({